MANNA-Tech/eris-db.js/README.md

 `WebSocketClient.reconnect(callback)` - Will terminate the current connection (if any), and establish a new one.
 Same callback as with `start` (`callback(error)`).

 `WebSocketClient.setCloseCallback(callback)` - If this zero-argument callback is set, it will be invoked when the active connection is closed.
 The callback will remain until it is set to `null`.
 Note that it will also be called when reconnecting if there was an already active connection (since that connection will be closed).

-If you want to use several sockets at once (for some reason), you can do that.
-Just create multiple `ErisDB` instances through `edbFactory.createInstance(...)`.

 ## API Reference